harshb2007/Quant-Portfolio/Ironman Hand Simulator/README.md

-# 🦾 [IronMan Hand Simulator](./QUANT%20PORTFOLIO/): A Heroic Aid for Children with Autism
+# 🦾 [Ironman Hand Simulator](./QUANT%20PORTFOLIO/): A Heroic Aid for Children with Autism

 **About the Project**
 The *IronMan Hand Simulator* is designed to support children with autism by combining **playful interaction** with **therapeutic benefits**, making learning and engagement feel heroic.